dcasas/strategic-monitoring-specs/DSL.md

 _"At its worst business logic can be very complex.
 Rules and logic describe many different cases and slants of behavior, and it's this complexity that **objects** were designed to work with.
 A Domain Model creates a web of **interconnected** objects, where each object represents some **meaningful** individual, whether as large as a corporation or as small as a single line on an order form"_ – Martin Fowler

-We have seen (see problems described [here](https://thehub.thomsonreuters.com/events/81125)) that the lack of a proper understanding of the domain model hinders our ability to define useful specifications that are readily usable for assuring the quality of a software system (regardless whether those specifications are used for automated or manual testing).
+The lack of a proper understanding of the domain hinders our ability to define useful specifications that are readily usable for assuring the quality of a software system (regardless whether those specifications are used for automated or manual testing).

 The main goal of this project is to provide a conceptual framework of the _'things'_ in the [`SM`] space, based on _glossary of terms_ or _domain dictionaries_ among others, for helping you focus on semantics when defining and communicating specifications for new, or existing, functionalities so that such specifications can be used directly to asses the quality of [`SM`] system.